Syllabus

 Laptops/Tablets

 You may use your laptop or tablet computer only for taking notes, accessing the class website, or other specifically class-related work.
-If you use it to IM, e-mail, play games, shop or any other such activity during class, you forfeit your right to bring a laptop to class for the rest of the semester.
+If you use it to IM, e-mail, play games, shop or any other such activity during class, you forfeit your right to bring the device to class for the rest of the semester.
 I reserve the right to confiscate any laptop or tablet used inappropriately during class.

 Website

-All course materials—including the policy statement, the syllabus, assignment sheets, and so on—are available on the class website: http://drmarkwomack.com/engl-1302/.
+All course materials–including the policy statement, the syllabus, assignment sheets, and so on–are available on the class website: https://drmarkwomack.com/engl-1302/.

 Assignments Weight